danielquartler/sudoku_solver/README.md

 Technologies Used:
 - OpenCV (image processing)
 - NumPy
-- ensorFlow (for digit classification)
+- TensorFlow (for digit classification)
 - Standard logic for solving